Tropes A to C | Tropes D to K | Tropes L to R | Tropes S to Z | YMMV | Famous Last Words | Foreshadowing | Shout-Out

 - Freeza desperately trying to keep his organs inside of his body after getting cut in half.
 Crosses even further when Goku unleashes a Hurricane of Puns.

-- The Yamcha from Trunks' timeline hanged himself, which is either this or Dude, Not Funny!.
+- The Yamcha from Trunks' timeline hung himself, which is either this or just plain tasteless.
 Also Bulma and Vegeta having audible sex later in the same episode.
 Especially the aftermath.